kendall-beaver/misinformation-study/analysis/logs/log_kendallbeaver.md

 Week 14: 4/6 - 4/12

+On Wednesday, 4/9, I met up with Diana and Kainan.

 I'm currently running GPT-2.
 I went to try to update GPT-3.
 I received this error: "This repository was archived by the owner on Sep 19, 2020.
 It is now read-only."
 I thought that maybe I couldn't use it, but I actually could.